jdkingsbury/Ratings-And-Projections/README.md

 The frontend is built using Remix

-Navigate to the root directory.
+Navigate to the `frontend` directory.

 To run in development mode: